chris-graham/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > xargs takes input from one command and tokenizes it for input into another command.
-Example: find . -name "*.py" | xargs rm -rf
+> > - xargs takes input from one command and tokenizes it for input into another command
+- Example: find . -name "*.py" | xargs rm -rf